MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

     - To find the IP address from a web browser on your PC, go to https://<your_HoloLens_IP_address>.

-      The browser will display the following message: "There’s a problem with this website’s security certificate."
+      The browser displays the following message: "There’s a problem with this website’s security certificate."
 This happens because the certificate issued to the Device Portal is a test certificate.
 You can ignore this error for now.

-      This will take you to the Windows Device Portal.
-Then you can set the IPD using the procedure below.
+      This takes you to the Windows Device Portal.
+Then you can set the IPD using the procedure later in this topic.

 ## Connect with USB

 1. [Install the tools](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools) to make sure you have Visual Studio Update 1 with the Windows 10 developer tools installed on your PC.
 This enables USB connectivity.

-2. Connect your HoloLens to your PC with a micro-USB cable.
+2. Connect your HoloLens device to your PC with a micro-USB cable.

 3. From a web browser on your PC, go to [http://127.0.0.1:10080](http://127.0.0.1:10080).

-    This will take you to the Windows Device Portal.
-Then you can set the IPD using the procedure below.
+    This takes you to the Windows Device Portal.
+Then you can set the IPD using the procedure in the next topic.

 ## Use the Windows Device Portal to update your IPD